 Nov 2020 - May 2021

 Bi-monthly grocery trips to get food for the pantry.
 Supporters from next door have donated to help us keep it stocked, along with the food donations from our immediate neighbors who are supportive of the food pantry.

-We announce when we would be getting a bread delivery and when we would put out perishable food.
-We can mark on the board when it was left at the pantry so people know how fresh it is.
+We announce when we would be getting bread and pastry donations from The Cheese Board and when we would put out the food so people could come get it when it was as fresh as possible.